zineland/zineland.github.io/content/code-blocks/url-preview.md

-The `urlpreview` code block help you render OPG preview info of an URL in the markdown artcile.
+The `urlpreview` code block helps you render OPG preview info of an URL in the markdown article.

 ## Syntax